Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

 Akida 2.0 models
 ----------------

 For 2.0 models, both 8-bit PTQ and 4-bit QAT numbers are given.
-When not explicitely stated 8-bit PTQ accuracy is given as is (ie no further tuning/training, only quantization and calibration).
+When not explicitly stated 8-bit PTQ accuracy is given as is (ie no further tuning/training, only quantization and calibration).
 The 4-bit QAT is the same as for 1.0.